A. Togay Koralturk, Best-Selling PMP Author

 The heart of the PMP requirements is experience leading and directing projects — not simply working on them.
 PMI is not asking whether you held the title "project manager"; it is asking whether you have done the work of running projects: planning scope and schedule, managing a budget, coordinating a team, handling risks, and steering the work to a result.
 Many people qualify through roles called team lead, coordinator, engineer, or analyst.

 What counts is the function, not the label.
 If you have defined deliverables, built a schedule, managed stakeholders, and been accountable for getting a project to the finish line, that experience counts.
 You also do not have to have done all of these things on one project — owning a single slice counts, whether that was building and controlling the schedule or managing the cost and budget side.
 You do not need to have been the project manager running every aspect of a project end to end.
-PMI does require the experience to be recent: it must have been earned within the eight years before you apply, so older project work no longer counts — a window PMI sets out in the PMP Handbook.
-When you apply, you describe each project briefly: your role, what the project delivered, and the tasks you led.
+PMI does require the experience to be recent: it must have been earned within the 10 years before you apply, so older project work no longer counts — a window PMI sets out in the PMP Handbook.

 Alongside experience, every candidate must complete 35 contact hours of formal project management education before applying.
 A contact hour is one hour of instruction in project management — scope, schedule, cost, risk, stakeholders, and the rest — and the hours can come from an online course, a classroom, or a blended program.
 This is the one requirement you can satisfy quickly and deliberately, which is why it is the natural first move for anyone who already has the experience.